HBRGTech/mongo-session-manager/README.md

 *  MongoDB Driver 2.11 or higher (tested with MongoDB Driver 2.11.4)

 ### Usage

+* Copy the `mongo-session-manager.jar` and the MongoDB Driver into the `/lib` directory of your Tomcat installation.
+* Configure the session manager:

 Session Manager's are configured in Tomcat's `server.xml` or an application's `context.xml`.
 The `MongoPersistentManager` supports all of the `PersistentManager` attributes.
 For more information, please see the [Tomcat Documentation](http://tomcat.apache.org/tomcat-7.0-doc/config/manager.html)